Land and Semiaquatic Carnivores, Ungulates and Bats

 The displayed feral and semi-feral species have not been ‘Red List 2020-2’ assessed.
 Other featured species ‘Least Concern’.

-Southern Red Muntjac is a species of Muntjac (Barking Deer) also known as Red or Indian Muntjac, the genus (Muntiacus) is native to South and Southeast Asia.
+Southern Red Muntjac is a Muntjac (Barking Deer) species also known as Red or Indian Muntjac, the genus (Muntiacus) is native to South and Southeast Asia.
 Nocturnal but can be active during the day in areas where there are no threats.
 Found in forests and venturing into nearby grassland to graze.

 Wild Boar (Sus scrofa) is a cosmopolitan species the nominate species is native to the Palearctic region and sometimes referred to as a Eurasian Wild Pig.
 I photographed subspecies S. s. vittatus in Singapore and Malaysia locally referred to as a Banded or Wild Pig.
 They occupy a wide variety of habitats including grassland, woodland, swamps provided there is a water source and dense vegetation for shelter.